binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ### Internal Doors and Cabinets Left Unlocked

-The inconvenience of always having to go through the process of unlocking and locking could cause frustration and lack of understanding around why this process is necessary.
-Additional openness, empathy and education may be required to keep staff motivated to the cause.
+The inconvenience of always having to go through the process of unlocking and locking can cause frustration and lack of understanding around why this process is necessary.
+Additional openness, empathy and education may be required by (servant leader) management to keep staff motivated and devoted to the cause.

 ### Insecure Doors and/or Windows